llm-bible/llm-bible.github.io/_publications/band2024linguistic.markdown

 bibkey: band2024linguistic
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.00474"}
-tags: ['Agentic', 'Training Techniques', 'Tools', 'Reinforcement Learning']
+tags: ['Training Techniques', 'Agentic', 'Tools', 'Reinforcement Learning']
 ---
 Language models (LMs) may lead their users to make suboptimal downstream decisions when they confidently hallucinate.
 This issue can be mitigated by